-The general goal of the Crime Victim Compensation and Support Authority is to work for the interests and needs of victims of crime.
+The general goal of the Swedish Crime Victim Authority is to work for the interests and needs of victims of crime.
 As a Centre of Competence, one of the authority’s tasks is to monitor crime victim issues from an international perspective, by gathering and spreading information about crime victims, and participating in projects and different forms of international cooperation.

 On the basis of its commission and the developments that have taken place within the field, the authority aims to increase knowledge about international law as well as support and help to crime victims in other countries.
 In particular, the authority monitors matters regarding crime victims within the European Union.

-The Crime Victim Compensation and Support Authority is one of the partner organisations in the
+The Swedish Crime Victim Authority is one of the partner organisations in the

 Assisting and Reintegrating Children Victims of Trafficking (ARECHIVIC) Project, which started in 2011 and ends in 2013.
 Initiated by the Center for the Study of Democracy in Bulgaria, the project is focused on support and help for children who have been subjected to trafficking for sexual or other purposes.